Breakthrough Research

 Funding & Project Timeline

-- 18-month project timeline, with work commencing in November 2023 (inclusive of the submission to IRB and related processes).
+- 18-month project timeline (inclusive of submission to IRB and related processes)

 About GKII